-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D610 was launched at a markedly lower price (by 39 percent) than the D810, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 While the two cameras under review share the same sensor size, the D810 offers a higher resolution of 36.2 megapixel, compared with 24.2 MP of the D610.
 This megapixel advantage translates into a 22 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the D810 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.88μm versus 5.97μm for the D610).
-However, it should be noted that the D810 is a somewhat more recent model (by 8 months) than the D610, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.
-Coming back sensor resolution, it should be mentioned that the D810 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.
+However, it should be noted that the D810 is a somewhat more recent model (by 8 months) than the D610, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.
+Coming back to sensor resolution, it should be mentioned that the D810 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.